brenton-j-andrews/store_inventory/README.md

 I gained some familiarity with various Express features and modules, learned how to use environmental variables with Node, performed CRUD operations on a NOSQL database, and applied what I learned about the model-view-controller design pattern.

+My biggest takeaway was accidentally using git rebase and deleting some work that I had done.
+Definitely learn a bit about proper git usage when that happens, so maybe it was a good thing after all!